ioannalk/power_system_simulation_platform/README.md

 #### Step 1: MATLAB/Simulink
 1. Open the `power_system` directory.
-2. Copy one of the `.slx` files in the `power_system` directory, open it, and click `Run` in the Simulink GUI to run the simulation.
+2. Copy one of the `.slx` files into the `power_system` directory, open it, and click `Run` in the Simulink GUI to run the simulation.
 ![simulation.png](./images/simulink/simulation.png)
 3. Double-click `Algorithm 1` in the Simulink GUI. `Algorithm 1` performs simulation, network analysis, and decides the fraction lengths `f1` and `f2` for integer data representation.
 The fraction lengths are stored in the workspace and represent the maximum limits of each fraction length.
 Type `y` in the prompt window for error estimation between Simulink and the NIS method.
 Otherwise, press `n`.
 ![algorithm_1.png](./images/simulink/algorithm_1.png)